ryandem1/oar/README.md

 #### Service

-The backend is quite simple, it is there to provide an interface for the CRUD test operations.
+The backend is quite simple, it is there to provide an interface for the CUD test operations.
 It also has endpoints to facilitate test enrichment in the analysis/resolution phases.
 It connects to a Postgres database and stores tests as partially structured, partially unstructured data.

 > **POST /test**
 > Sending a post request to the ``/test`` endpoint will create a new test result.
 The fields: